DevlynxSystems/Dev.inc/README.md

 ## Install and Run

 Installation & Setup
-Before running the app for the first time, you must install the dependencies for both the frontend and backend folders.
+Before running the app for the first time, you must install the dependencies for both the frontend and backend folders

 #### Windows: